smart-on-fhir/Swift-SMART/README.md

 Documentation
 -------------

-Technical documentation for framework usage TBD.
+The framework's technical documentation is available on [docs.smarthealthit.org/Swift-SMART/](http://docs.smarthealthit.org/Swift-SMART/).
-Make sure to take a look at the [official SMART on FHIR documentation](http://docs.smartplatforms.org).
+Make sure to take a look at the [official SMART on FHIR documentation](http://docs.smarthealthit.org).

 > **Note:** The SMART framework contains the [FHIR data models framework](https://github.com/smart-on-fhir/Swift-FHIR).
 > These are compiled into the framework, you will need to `import SMART` in your source files.